Arlett Tovar

-Arlett Tovar Gómez (born 9 May 1997), known as Arlett Tovar, is a Mexican professional footballer who plays as a defender for Guadalajara (commonly known as Chivas) in the Liga MX Femenil, the first professional women's football (soccer) league in Mexico.
+Arlett Tovar Gómez (born 9 May 1997), known as Arlett Tovar, is a Mexican professional footballer who plays as a defender for Santos Laguna in the Liga MX Femenil, the first professional women's football (soccer) league in Mexico.

 In 2017, she scored two goals (a brace) in the final to help Chivas win the first professional women's soccer championship in the country in front of 32,466 spectators.
 Tovar has represented Mexico on the under-17 and under-20 national teams.